socrates018/iot-project/raspberry1/README.md

 - `test-mqtt-publish/` - MQTT publish example for testing
 - `udp_sender_test.py` - Test script for sending UDP packets
 - `test_tcp.py` - TCP & UDP communication test script
+- `udp_to_mqtt_mean.py` - Aggregates all received UDP sensor data (from all ESP32s) over a configurable interval, computes the mean for each measurement (temp, hum as float with 2 decimals, others as int), and publishes each mean value to its own MQTT topic (e.g., `iot/team19/mean_value/temp`).

 # UDP to MQTT Gateway for ESP32 Sensor Nodes